Our Top Picks

 - No squeegee included

-- One size brush only, maybe too large from some panel types
+- One size brush only, maybe too large for some of the best solar panel types

-Kits like the Equipmaxx Water Fed Pole Kit with Squeegee are a great choice for cleaning solar panels because they hook the cleaning tools right to a garden hose or other water source.
-It’s ideal for cleaning requiring roof access via a ladder or heavy-duty cleaning where a high volume of water is necessary.
+Kits like the Equipmaxx Water Fed Pole Kit with Squeegee are a great choice for washing home solar panels because they hook the solar panel cleaning tools right to a garden hose or other water source.
+This option is the best solar panel cleaning option that requires roof access via a ladder or heavy-duty cleaning where a high volume of water is necessary.
 Having an unlimited source of water streamlines the process, and is much safer than carrying buckets of water up and down a ladder.

 The Equipmaxx tool is approximately 7 feet long, but extends to 24 feet in length.
 It is lightweight aluminum, which keeps the overall weight of the tool down to a very manageable 6 pounds.
-The pole has a double gooseneck adaptor, which allows the user to place the cleaning brush on one side and a squeegee on the other for convenience.
-Inside the tool handle, tubing runs the length of the unit and attaches to your garden hose and includes a shut-off valve to control the flow water.
+The extension pole has a double gooseneck adaptor, which allows the user to place the solar panel cleaning brush on one side and a squeegee on the other for convenience when cleaning each solar panel.
+Inside the tool handle, tubing runs the length of the unit and attaches to your garden hose and includes a shut-off valve to control the soft flow of water.
 The kit includes an adaptor to attach the tubing to the hose.

 The brush and the squeegee are of decent quality.
-Still, since the unit hooks up directly to the hose, there is no way to add a cleaning solution to the water itself.
-For heavily soiled panels, users may need to apply a cleanser directly to the panels before using the tool.
+Still, since the unit hooks up directly to the hose, there is no way to add a solar panel cleaning solution to the water itself.
+For heavily soiled panels that’s aren’t bringing in the solar power, users may need to apply a cleanser directly to each solar panel before using the tool.

 - Very lightweight and easy to manage